 We have both completed doctoral level training in Clinical Psychology and have experience working with a range of clients, and their support systems, across the lifespan and within a range of different services.
 This means that we have the knowledge, skills, and experience to be able to tailor our approach according to your goals, needs and preferences.

 Our practice is named ‘Context Psychology’ because, in contrast to more medicalised approaches to psychological suffering, we share a passion for ideas that situate an individual, couple, family, or group (e.g. culture or community) within their own context.
-This means that we not only draw on psychological theory and the relevant clinical evidence base but we also adopt a highly collaborative, curious and open-minded approach to your own meaning-making about your own life, your difficulties and preferred directions, as well as what may help to alleviate distress and promote growth and new possibilities.
+We see ‘problems’ as separate from the people who experience them.
+While we draw on psychological theory and the clinical evidence base, we also adopt a highly collaborative, curious and open-minded approach to your meaning-making about your own life, the difficulties you encounter, and your preferred directions, as well as what may help to alleviate distress and promote growth and new possibilities.

 We both work in the NHS in fields where our clients have often experienced trauma and marginalisation based on characteristics such as gender, class, ethnicity, sexuality, sexual orientation and religion.
-We both believe that honouring the social context, as well as individual and collective responses to adverse experiences, is essential in our work.
+We both believe that understanding experience within its social context, and harnessing individual and collective responses to adversity, is essential in our work.